 Another one I’d like to mention is Italian Gianluca Grignani who did “Mi Historia Entre Tus Dedos,” (roughly My Story in Your Hands - 98,129,349 hits) translated from Italian to Spanish (which I had the privilege of performing Karaoke-style with the 16-year-old daughter of a Mexican friend of mine at a New Year's Eve party - yes, it's that slow).

 Hope you enjoy the list.
 I’m already planning the next one, “Music to Wake Up to in Mexico.”

 Related Links: My first blog about Spanish-language music and my own transition to it that began with Spanish crooner Miguel Bosé.

 Up Next: Closet Box, just like Uber, isn't glamorous, but it is a game-changer for the part-time expat.

 Most recent: A decades-old medical scam is alive and well in Mazatlán.
 This blog is a must-read for anyone heading to a Mexican resort town.

 Kerry Baker is a partner with Ventanas Mexico and author of two books.
 The "Interactive Guide to Learning Spanish Free Online," provides links and lesson plans to the best Spanish-learning tools online, organized into lesson plans.
 Check out the reviews here.
 The book is supported by a book blog on this site.
 Use your laptop, e-reader or tablet to study anywhere.

-The second book is "If Only I Had a Place," is my brand-new guide to renting luxuriously in Mexico for less, including a listing of rental concierges who know their towns inside and out.
+The second book is "If Only I Had a Place," is a guide to renting luxuriously in Mexico for less, including a listing of rental concierges who know their towns inside and out.
 Learn the renting culture and the system that will set you up socially in Mexico for years to come.